ghoulmann/rpi-thermometer/README.md

 Usage
 -----
 Use in conjunction with cron (sudo crontab -e).
 Configure to launch rpi-thermostat.sh every minute (the RRD database expects every 300 seconds).
-Includes an install and configuration function: rpi-thermostat.sh config
+Includes an install and configuration function: rpi-thermometer.sh config

 After running the script with the config argument, it's up to you to set a cron job: sudo crontab -e; end the file thusly:
-     * * * * * /usr/local/bin/rpi-thermometer.
+     * * * * * /usr/local/bin/rpi-thermometer update.
 That will update the graphs, database, logs, and web page every minute.

 Setup logrotate.
 Help soon.